-3 'Must Know' Dangers Of REITs
+3 'Must-Know' Dangers Of REITs

 Other examples of externally managed REITs with significant conflicts of interest include: Office Properties Income (OPI), Service Properties Trust (SVC), Industrial Logistics Properties, and other RMR-managed entities (RMR).
 We would stay away from this type of REITs at all cost.

 But exceptions exist.
-The management structure is a good first sign of potential conflicts, but it should not be a deal breaker on its own.
+The management structure is a good first sign of potential conflicts, but it should not be a deal-breaker on its own.

 As an example, NexPoint Residential (NXRT) is externally managed, and yet, it has a strong track record of shareholder-friendly management.
 The difference here is that the insider ownership is very high at 20% and the managers keep buying more shares on the open market.
-We are actually very bullish on this externally managed REIT:
+We are actually very bullish on this externally-managed REIT:

 In conclusion, we would avoid 95% of externally-managed REITs.
-Most of them are poorly managed, and even despite trading at a deep discounts to other REITs, they tend to underperform in the long run.
+Most of them are poorly managed, and even despite trading at a deep discount to other REITs, they tend to underperform in the long run.
 Don’t let their high yield fool you.
 Most of them are not great opportunities.

-Danger #2: Overleverage in Times of Crisis
+Danger #2: Overleverage In Times Of Crisis

-If there's anything to be learned from the 2008-2009 crisis, it's that a poorly timed equity issuance can have disastrous long-term effects on the performance of a REIT.
+If there's anything to be learned from the 2008-2009 crisis, it's that a poorly-timed equity issuance can have disastrous long-term effects on the performance of a REIT.

 Back then, many REITs were forced to issue equity at fire-sale prices because refinancing became impossible in the mid of the crisis.
 It was very dilutive and shareholders paid the price.
 You want to avoid this type of situation at all cost.

 Today, the banking system is in much better shape and REIT balance sheets are stronger than ever before.
-However, there still exists some overleveraged companies that are very close to violating debt covenants in this environment.
-Good examples today include the lower quality mall REITs: Washington Prime Group (WPG) and CBL Properties (CBL):
+However, there still exist some over-leveraged companies that are very close to violating debt covenants in this environment.
+Good examples today include the lower quality mall REITs: Washington Prime Group (WPG) and CBL & Associates Properties (CBL):

 Both are priced for high risk of bankruptcy or a dilutive equity infusion in the near future.
-Malls were hit particularly hard by the recent crisis and the lower quality properties will take longer to recover.
+Malls were hit particularly hard by the recent crisis and the lower-quality properties will take longer to recover.
 Combine that with high leverage and you have a perfect mix for disaster.

 Even if a REIT is very cheap, it does not mean that it will ever recover to former levels if it's forced to issue a ton of equity, diluting shareholders in the process.
 If you are going to invest in this type of overleveraged company, skip the common shares and go up the capital ladder.

-As an example, Bluerock Residential Growth REIT (BRG) is an over-leverage apartment REIT.
+As an example, Bluerock Residential Growth REIT (BRG) is an over-leveraged apartment REIT.
 The common shares are very risky and may suffer from the issuance of dilutive equity.
 However, its preferred shares (BRG.PD), are higher on the capital stack, offer good margin of safety, and yet, they trade at an 8.5% dividend yield and offer 20% upside to par.
 The risk to reward is stronger, in our opinion.

 Danger #3: Deteriorating Long-Term Prospects